0xB16D4ddy/0xB16D4ddy/README.md

 Here are some ideas to get you started:
 - 🎓 I’m Studying at UIT
-- 🌱 I’m Learning and persuing CTF competitions
+- 🌱 I’m Learning and pursuing CTF competitions
 - 🏆 I’m Loves Hacking and Cybersecurity
 - ✍️ I’m Researching and Learning Web-Hacking
 - 💬 Ask me about ...
 Anything